roseTech/storycoder.dev/Open-Tasks.md

 - [ ] Copy theme from practicecoding.dev
 - [ ] Footer on all posts/stories
 - [ ] Update plugins (this may be a recurring topic)
+- [x] When a new story is submitted via WordPress, send an E-Mail which contains Markdown
-- [ ] Create automatically a new story on GitHub, when a new story is submitted via WordPress
+- [ ] When a new story is submitted via WordPress, automatically upload the story and pictures to GitHub
 - [ ] SEO
 - [x] Create playground for testing WordPress storycoder.dev -> practicecoding.dev